Indications for SYMBYAX:

 See Contraindications.
 Do not start with concomitant linezolid or IV methylene blue; if treatment is necessary, discontinue olanzapine/fluoxetine before starting; monitor for serotonin syndrome for 5 weeks or until 24hrs after last dose of linezolid or IV methylene blue, whichever comes first.
 Do not start thioridazine within at least 5 weeks of discontinuing olanzapine/fluoxetine.
 Concomitant SSRIs, SNRIs: not recommended.
 Increased risk of serotonin syndrome with other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Avoid concomitant drugs known to prolong the QT interval (eg, ziprasidone, iloperidone, chlorpromazine, erythromycin, moxifloxacin, Class IA & III antiarrhythmics, pentamidine, methadone, and others.
 May potentiate phenytoin, carbamazepine, haloperidol, clozapine, imipramine, desipramine, benzodiazepines, other protein bound drugs.
 May antagonize levodopa, dopamine agonists.
 May be potentiated by CYP1A2 inhibitors (eg, fluvoxamine).
 May be antagonized by CYP1A2 inducers (eg, carbamazepine), glucuronyl transferase enzyme inducers (rifampin, omeprazole).
 Increased risk of bleeding with NSAIDs, aspirin, warfarin, or others that affect coagulation; monitor.
 Orthostatic hypotension with antihypertensives, benzodiazepines, alcohol (avoid).
 Hyponatremia with diuretics.
 Caution with other drugs metabolized by CYP2D6 (eg, tricyclic antidepressants, antipsychotics, antiarrhythmics), drugs that lower seizure threshold, other CNS drugs, hepatotoxic agents, anticholinergics, other forms of olanzapine or fluoxetine.
 Smokers may have increased metabolism.

-Sedation, increased weight or appetite, dry mouth, fatigue, edema, tremor, disturbance in attention, blurred vision, hypersomnia, somnolence; neuroleptic malignant syndrome, serotonin syndrome, tardive dyskinesia, rash or anaphylactoid reactions (discontinue if occurs), orthostatic hypotension, neutropenia, hyponatremia, hyperprolactinemia, mania/hypomania, elevated liver enzymes.
+Sedation, increased weight or appetite, dry mouth, fatigue, edema, tremor, disturbance in attention, blurred vision, hypersomnia, somnolence; neuroleptic malignant syndrome, serotonin syndrome, rash or anaphylactoid reactions (discontinue if occurs), orthostatic hypotension, neutropenia, hyponatremia, hyperprolactinemia, mania/hypomania, elevated liver enzymes.
 Children/adolescents: also elevated triglycerides.

 Olanzapine: renal, fecal.